Main Menu

 Aussidors are intelligent and kind.
 It’s possible to teach them a wide variety of tricks, as they aim to please.
 Aussiedor puppies will quickly learn to not nip or chase children while playing.

-How To Take Care of Aussiedors
+How To Take Care Of Aussiedors

 Because of their shedding habits, anxiety, and high-energy nature, Aussiedors require moderate care and attention from their owners.
 However, the reward for this is a loyal companion who will adore being a member of the family.

-These dogs are best served by a diet of dry dog food.
-Their diet can also be improved by a frozen diet containing raw veggies and meat.
+As a relatively hearty breed, Aussiedors are likely to live long and healthy lives eating any high-quality dog food.
+These energetic dogs’ diets can also be improved by a nutrition-packed frozen diet containing raw veggies and meat.

 Puppy dog food: Puppies need proteins and healthy fats, so make sure that real meat is the first ingredient in any food you purchase for your Aussiedor puppy.
 Ask a veterinarian which amounts are the most suitable for your dog.